It’s going to be difficult.

 Keep these 4 things in mind when pursuing link building through guest posts:

-- Contextually link from your guest post to your website pages, only when it improves the user experience.
+- Contextually link from your guest blog post to your website pages, only when it improves the user experience.
 Don’t overdo it.

 - Only pitch esteemed blogs with high domain authority.